HawkI: Homography & Mutual Information Guidance for 3D-free Single Image to Aerial View: Method

 \section{Method}

-We present \model~ to generate aerial view images from a single input image $I_{S}$ and its text description $t_{S}$ (e.g. `a cosy living room').
-The text description of the image can be obtained using the BLIP-2 model~\cite{li2023blip}.
-We leverage the pretrained text-to-2D image stable diffusion~\cite{rombach2022high} model to serve as a strong prior.
-Furthermore, we do not use any training data or 3D/multi-view data.
-We present an overview of our method in Figure~\ref{fig:overview}. \begin{itemize} \item {\em Finetuning the diffusion model}: We perform a two-stage test-time finetuning on the input image $I_{S}$ to incorporate the knowledge pertaining to the input image within the pretrained model, while ensuring that the model does not get biased towards it.
-Specifically, we optimize the text embedding as well as the diffusion UNet sequentially on the input image and its inverse perspective mapping, in close vicinity. \item {\em Inference}: To generate the aerial-view image, we use the target text description $t_{T}$ that takes the form `aerial view, ' + $t_{S}$ (e.g. `aerial view, a cosy living room').
-To ensure that the generated image has high fidelity with the input image, we use mutual information guidance. \end{itemize} Next, we describe our method in detail.
+We present \model~ to generate aerial view images using a single input image $I_{S}$ and its text description $t_{S}$ (e.g. `a cosy living room', can be obtained using the BLIP-2 model~\cite{li2023blip}).
+We do not use any training data or 3D/multi-view data.
+We leverage the pretrained text-to-2D image stable diffusion~\cite{rombach2022high} model to serve as a strong prior, and utilize classical computer vision and information theory principles to achieve the desired goal in a holistic manner.
+We present an overview of our method in Figure~\ref{fig:overview}. \begin{itemize} \item {\em Test-time optimization}: We perform multi-step test-time optimization to incorporate the input image $I_{S}$ within the pretrained model, at an appropriate bias-variance trade-off.
+Specifically, we optimize the CLIP text-image embedding and the LoRA layers in the diffusion UNet sequentially on the input image and its inverse perspective mapping, in close vicinity.
+This additionally conditions the embedding space viewpoint transformations, along with acquiring the characteristics of the input image. \item {\em Inference}: To generate the aerial-view image, we use the target text description $t_{T}$, that takes the form `aerial view, ' + $t_{S}$ (e.g. `aerial view, a cosy living room').
+To ensure that the generated aerial image is semantically close to the input image, we use mutual information guidance. \end{itemize} Next, we describe our method in detail.